trason-trail-races/oer/raceinfo.md

 ### Start times

-The 100k and 50m races start at 6a.
-The 50k starts at 8a.
+The 100k and 50m races start at 6 a.m.
+The 50k starts at 8 a.m.

 <hr>